gleam-lang/gleam/notes/talk.md

 ```

 After the "Definitions" section comes the "Rules" section, which is the
-mapping between a token definition and a token data structure.
+mapping between a pattern definition and a token data structure.
 The syntax for
 a rule is the name of a definition in curly braces on the left, an instruction
 tuple on the right, and a colon in the middle.
 Each rule ends with a full
 stop, like in regular Erlang.